 The majority of funds earmarked for Ukraine are spent on our direct response activities, giving out grants and also on the recovery and rebuilding phase in coming years.
 Part of the funds raised are also going into our European Disaster Response Fund.
 This fund enables us to activate emergency aid right away on the European continent for both the short and long-term needs in Ukraine and the surrounding region.
 When emergencies arise, time is of the essence.
 We often don't have time to raise money to mobilize our emergency response—we need to act immediately, and this fund allows us to rush to rescue and aid animals in need.

-Below is a 100-day summary of our topline Ukraine financials:
+Below is a 6-month summary of our topline Ukraine financials:

-- Allocated / invested to date (gross, including administration costs): USD $2M
+- Funds allocated / invested to date (gross):

-- Directed to IFAW Global Rescue Endowment (gross): USD $1M
+- Directed to Animal Rescue Endowment (gross): USD $1M

 All our financial information, including donations received, is publicly available in our annual report.
 In our latest financial statements from 2020/2021, you can see that we spent 76 cents of every dollar raised directly on our animal conservation programs and related administrative costs.